Balaaabduljalil/NLP-news-classification/README.md

 ## ULMFit

 To reproduce/train ULMFit model, the notebooks available in `ULMFIT` will be used.
 Same requirements are needed as explained before.
 We will need a GPU to fine-tune LM models, this can be done using Google Colab.

+- Notebook contents:

+  - data preparation
+  - Fine-tune ULMFit
+  - Train ULMFit classifier
+  - Predictions and evaluation
+  - Exporting the trained model
+  - Inference on CPU

-To be able to run the training we need to specify the path to a folder where the training data is stored.
+To be able to run the training, we need to specify the path to a folder where the training data is stored.

 - Locally: